 2014 – 2015

-This collective of artists and arts groups submitted a proposal to the city of Baltimore for a set of buildings on the 400 block of Howard Street.
+Several of these artist-organizers submitted a proposal to the City of Baltimore to buy a set of buildings on the 400 block of Howard Street downtown.
 Our goal: creating lasting and affordable space driven by artists for artists; building a critical mass of shared resources and energies; elevating and sustaining our experimental arts community.

-Opening Le Mondo Arts will propel the buildout of our adjacent two historic buildings.
-These building will house: a black box theatre and dance space, affordable live/work apartments, workshop facilities, rehearsal space, classroom space, and a cafe.
+As we grow our programming, we are also working to stabilize and activate our two other buildings at 408 - 412 North Howard!
+These buildings will house: a black box theatre and dance space, affordable live/work apartments, workshop facilities, rehearsal space, classroom space, and a cafe.